empjustine/redbean-zipfile/README.md

-# redbean zipfile
+# redbean-zipfile

 ## build and run

-Run [make.com](https://justine.lol/make/#download) in the same folder as this.
+Run `make` in the project root directory.

-- `.init.lua` is a example of how to handle Redbean's own zipfile as a navigable folder structure.
+- `.init.lua` is a example of how to handle Redbean's embedded zipfile as a navigable folder structure.

-- `ls.lua` is a naive listing of all `.zip` in the same `cwd` as your redbean instance;
+- `ls.lua` is a naive listing of all `.zip`/`.cbz` in the same current working directory as your project;

 - `zipls.lua` is a naive listing of all contents of a specific zipfile "whole";